Amazon Obhijaan

 Amazon Obhijaan marked the 100th film of the production house.
-Released in the theatres on 22 December 2017, it is the highest-grossing Bengali film of all time.
+Released in the theatres on 22 December 2017, it is the highest-grossing Indian Bengali film of all time and the third highest grossing Bengali film overall.
 On 5 January 2018, the film was dubbed and released in five languages: Hindi, Tamil, Telugu, Odia and Assamese.
 It also became the first Bengali film to release theatrically in United Kingdom on 12 January 2018, in 30 years.